aaroncampf/AngularNotes_Node/README.md

 A contact and note organizer that generates specialized quote reports for clients and companies.
 A work in progress, please stand by.

 # FrontEnd Deployment
->req's npm
+>pre-req's npm

-after downloading step into the project directory
+After downloading launch your terminal or prefrence of  step into the project directory

 ```shell
 cd FRONTEND